-More than 42,000 architects have an NCARB Certificate—a prestigious credential that facilities licensure across borders, provides access to free continuing education, and more.
+More than 42,000 architects have an NCARB Certificate—a prestigious credential that facilitates licensure across borders, provides access to free continuing education, and more.

 How to Apply for NCARB Certification